MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 - `Mode` specifies whether you want to use `Domain` or `LocalMachine` mode.
 In `Domain` mode, the settings are collected from the Group Policy objects.
 In `LocalMachine` mode, the settings are collected from the local machine.
 - `Configuration` specifies which configuration to get.
 Use `All` to get all configurations.

-To test your audit polices, use the `Test-MDIConfiguration` command to get a `true` or `false` response as to whether the values are configured correctly:
+To test your audit policies, use the `Test-MDIConfiguration` command to get a `true` or `false` response as to whether the values are configured correctly:

 ```powershell
 Test-MDIConfiguration [-Mode] <String> [-Configuration] <String[]>